exonum/exonum-doc/src/get-started/light-client.md

 })
 ```

-- `protocol_version` - represents the major version of the Exonum
+- `protocol_version` represents the major version of the Exonum
   serialization protocol.
-Currently, `0`;
+Currently, `0`
-- `service_id` - represents the identifier of the service.
+- `service_id` represents the identifier of the service.
 Check the identifier
   in the source code of the service (the smart-contract designed in Rust or
-  Java);
+  Java)
-- `message_id` - represents the identifier of the transaction type in the
+- `message_id` represents the identifier of the transaction type in the
   service.
 Corresponds to the index number of the transaction in source code of
-  the service, starting with `0`;
+  the service, starting with `0`
-- `fields` - represents the fields of the transaction.
+- `fields` represents the fields of the transaction.
 In this case it contains
   two fields:
-    - `pub_key` - author's public key;
+    - `pub_key` author’s public key
-    - `content` - object of `Timestamp` type defined above.
+    - `content` object of `Timestamp` type defined above.

 Next, generate a signing key pair for signing and sending the transaction.